ShellShoccar-jpn/csp_en/README.md

 ## Disclaimer

 This document is not complete.
-It perhaps contain some mistakes and insufficient.
+It perhaps contains some mistakes and insufficient.
 If you notice such points, please give me your advice or send me your pull request.
 It is welcome!
-Let's make the useful knowledge together!
+Let's make useful knowledge together!